open-telemetry/community/docs/how-to-setup-new-slack-channel.md

 Do also make the [`OpenTelemetry Admin`](https://cloud-native.slack.com/archives/D07EGBA9V6E) user a Channel Manager.
 [The Governance Committee manages this shared account](../assets.md#slack).

-> [!NOTE]
-> Channels that have been created before Channel Manager were added to Slack do not have one by default.
-> You might not need one, since the number of privileges a Channel Manager has are limited and rarely needed.
-> This may change in the future, but for now you do not need to actively request a Channel Manager being added.

 ### Bookmarks

 If the channel is for a specific SIG add bookmarks for the following resources: